chalk-ai/redis-rs/README.md

 Fork of the rust redis client.
-Currently just contians minor changes re: EVALSHA commands in cluster pipelines
+Primarily includes changes around running lua scripts / pipelines on a Redis cluster.
+The branches match that of the main redis-rs repo to make it easier to sync up changes.
+The branch `chalk-main` contains the code actively used by Chalk.

 ***